wingkwong/machine-learning-cookbook/chapter-02/02-training-and-testing-data/README.md

 # Training and Testing Data

 In the field of machine learning, training and testing data play a crucial role in developing and evaluating models.
 The availability of high-quality data and its proper utilization are essential for building accurate and robust machine learning models.
-In this article, we will explore the importance of training and testing data, discuss best practices for data splitting, and highlight the significance of evaluation metrics.
+We will explore the importance of training and testing data, discuss best practices for data splitting, and highlight the significance of evaluation metrics.

 ## Importance of Training Data